usaid-cs/yesterday-i-learned/french.md

 - **Magazine**: magazine.
 See also: _journal_, newspaper.
 - **Maître**: master.
 Or "teacher" if referring to Jesus.
 - **Manger**: to eat. _Je vais te manger_: I am going to eat you.
 - **Manquer**: to miss, or to be a lack of. _Tu me manques_: I miss you, not you miss me.
-Literally "You lack me". _Le manque d’eau_: the lack of water.
+Literally "You lack me". _Le manque d'eau_: the lack of water.
 - **Marché**: market.
 - **Marcher**: to walk.
 - **Mari**: husband.